On fixed gain recursive estimators with discontinuity in the parameters: Fixed gain stochastic approximation

 As shown in Section 3 of \cite{laci1}, the latter hypothesis necessarily implies the continuity (in $\theta$) of $H(\theta,X_t)$.
 For our purposes such an assumption is thus too strong.
-We are able to drop continuity at the price of modifying the L-mixing concept, as explained in Section \ref{ketto} above.
+We are able to drop continuity at the price of modifying the $L$-mixing concept, as explained in Section \ref{ketto} above.

-We point out that our results complement earlier ones even in the case where $H$ is Lipschitz-continuous. (in that case the CLC property of our paper obviously holds).
-In \cite{laci3}, the derivative field \eqref{dervi} was assumed to be L-mixing.
-In the present paper we do not need this hypothesis (but we assume conditional L-mixing of oder $r>2$ instead of L-mixing and we do not treat higher moments of the error as in \cite{laci3}).} \end{remark}
+We point out that our results complement those of \cite{laci3} even in the case where $H$ is Lipschitz-continuous (in that case the CLC property of our paper obviously holds).
+In \cite{laci3}, the derivative field \eqref{dervi} was assumed to be $L$-mixing.
+In the present paper we do not need this hypothesis (but we assume conditional $L$-mixing of order $(r,1)$ for some $r>2$ instead of $L$-mixing).} \end{remark}